LeToNode/Play2.0-CN-doc/Home.md

-# Play 2.0 beta documentation
+# Play 2.0 RC1 documentation

 Welcome to the Play framework 2.0 beta documentation.
 This documentation is a work in progress, as is Play 2.0 itself.